Visiting your loved one who is staying with us

 If you have a friend or family member who is saying with us on our Inpatient Unit, you are welcome to come and visit.

-During the coronavirus pandemic, we have implemented some new temporary guidance around visiting our Inpatient Unit.
+During the coronavirus pandemic, we have implemented some guidance around visiting our Inpatient Unit.

 Inpatient Unit Visiting Policy – Covid-19 precautions

-In line with healthcare settings across the UK, we are continuing to protect our vulnerable patients by continuing to request that visitors wear surgical masks, maintain social distance and test regularly when visiting the Inpatient Unit.
-Please respect the Inpatient Unit visiting policy which is in place to keep our very vulnerable patients safe at all times, and is as follows:
+In line with healthcare settings across the UK, NHS guidance for visitors to hospices continue to require that visitors wear surgical masks when visiting the Inpatient Unit.
+Please respect the Inpatient Unit visiting policy which is in place to keep our very vulnerable patients safe at all times.
+The masks are available from the reception desk.